 The 34 Symptoms of Menopause

-Hot flashes are perhaps the most well-known and most talked about symptom out of the 34 symptoms of menopause, possibly because they’re so common.
+Hot flashes are perhaps the most well-known and most talked about symptom , possibly because they’re so common – they’re also known as a vasomotor symptom of menopause.
 About 80% of women will experience these sudden and intense increases in body temperature caused by hormonal fluctuations, which often start during perimenopause and can last, on average, for 7.4 years – in some instances, they may last up to 10 years or more.1,2 Not every woman will experience the symptom of hot flashes during perimenopause or menopause, however it’s likely that many will, in some level of severity, for at least some period of time.

-Also common during perimenopause, irregular and missed periods may be one of the first of the 34 signs of menopause — although women on hormonal birth control that works to regulate their periods, in addition to hormonal IUDs, won’t necessarily experience this symptom.
+Also common during perimenopause, irregular and missed periods may be one of the first early menopause symptoms — although women on hormonal birth control that works to regulate their periods, in addition to hormonal IUDs, won’t necessarily experience this symptom.
 Over time, periods will become less frequent until they stop completely.4

 Declining estrogen levels and a loss of muscle mass experienced during the menopausal transition can affect the way weight is distributed throughout the body, sometimes resulting in “meno-belly,” in addition to other weight-related body changes.5 And several of the other 34 menopause symptoms, such as fatigue and mood changes, can impact how a woman eats, potentially also influencing weight gain during this time.6

 Caused by erratic hormone levels, sore and tender breasts are often one of the first indicators of perimenopause.
 The good news?
-This symptom is among the first to resolve as women get closer to menopause and hormones become less volatile.7 Women may experience other breast changes during perimenopause and menopause as well, however, tenderness is considered to be one of the more common symptoms.
+This symptom is among the first to resolve as women get closer to menopause and hormones become less volatile.7 Women may experience other breast changes during perimenopause and menopause as well, however, breast tenderness in menopausal women is considered to be one of the more common symptoms.

 Starting during perimenopause, a woman’s mood may fluctuate with her hormone levels.
 Also considered to be one of the more common 34 symptoms of menopause– around one in five women may deal with mood swings during perimenopause through postmenopause.8 Mood changes during perimenopause and menopause can include shifts like mood swings, as well as increased feelings of anger, sadness, or stress.